EpocDotFr/rwrs/README.md

 More information in the script comments.

 `sh scripts/rwrs_updater.sh [TYPE, default=fast, fast|full] [DOMAIN, default=rwrstats.com]`

-### Backuping SQLite databases

-More information in the script comments.

-`sh scripts/backup_databases.sh`

 ### Retrieve and save the players stats in DB